sharondevs/DL/Data Preprocessing/README.md

+# Preprocessing algorithm
-# The provided data set is a test data set for the above pre-processing algorithm.
+The provided dataset can be used as a test for the preprocessing algo.